Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Experimental evidence

 Second, each trace was shifted vertically such that the fit result converges to a $F=0$ for $t\rightarrow \infty$.
 Subtracting these offsets makes the plot less discombobulated and shows clearly that the relaxation amplitude is proportional to the initial deflection.
 This processing step hides one observation, though.
 For the large amplitudes, i.e., \SI{\pm 10}{\milli\meter}, the equilibrium position of the balance changes as much as \SI{3.5}{\micro\newton}.
 These irreversible changes were investigated separately and are discussed in detail in Sec.~\ref{sec:Irreversible:effects}.

 A least squares fit was used to fit the function

 to the data.
 The functional form of this equation, with the exception of the prefactor, and hence the unit, is identical to Eq.~(\ref{eq:MWUdist:relax}).
 The only free parameter is the amplitude $F_A$, as the time constants were fixed to be $\tau_l=\SI{10}{\second}$ and $\tau_u=\SI{5000}{\second}$.
+The time constants were fixed to the values populated in literature, e.g., in~\cite{Quinn1992, Quinn1992b} to avoid getting a randomly better fit without physical meaning from a combination of unphysical values.

-From $F_A$ the modulus defect, $\eta$ can be obtained by combining Eq.~(\ref{eq:eta:Smod}) with $\Delta K= F_A/ z_a$ and is found to be
+From $F_A$ the modulus defect, $\eta$, can be obtained by combining Eq.~(\ref{eq:eta:Smod}) with $\Delta K= F_A/ z_a$ and is found to be

 where $z_a$ is the original excursion.